vamshinenu/spowatch/README.md

 if you are ready we can begin 😉

-> open your command propmt ot terminal
+> open your command propmt or terminal
 >
 > and type the following